LuanQBarbosa/code-optimization-project/README.md

 # Code Optimization Project
 During the Computer Architecture II course at UFPB, we're presented to the concepts of cache memory and processor parallelism, which can make computers faster.
-As an assigment we were instructed to optimize a given code using these concepts.
+As an assigment we were instructed to optimize a chosen code using these concepts.

 ## Contents
 [Introduction](https://github.com/LuanQBarbosa/code-optimization-project#introduction)<br>